nzrunner/home-assistant/docs/git-guide.md

 And `category` can be anything of your choice.
 If you use a type not found in the list (but it still follows the same format of the message), it'll be grouped under `other`.

+### Project Git Guide

+The types I am standardising on for this project are as follows: -

+* `docs`
+  * All changes to the README, GIT-GUIDE and CHANGELOG documents
+* `fix`
+  * Any issue tagged as 'bug' along with any code changes that fix a bug
+* `feat`
+  * Any issue tagged as 'feature request' along with any code changes that add a new feature
+* `chore`
+  * Any changes like adding images or untracked files
+* `other`
+  * Any other changes not covered by the above

 <p align="right">(<a href="#readme-top">back to top</a>)</p>